Histology independent therapies (HITs)

 Genes are organised into structures called chromosomes.
 Chromosomes are arranged in pairs.
 They are contained in the centre (nucleus) of nearly every cell in your body.

-You can learn more about genes, genomes and DNA at Health Education England.
+You can learn more about genes, genomes and DNA at the Genomics Education Programme.

 Cells, chromosomes and genes